Indigenous Art as a Healing Response to Centuries of Colonization

 Wendy Red Star (Apsaalooke (Crow)).
 Alaxchiiaahush / Many War Achievements / Plenty Coups.
 2014.
 Baltimore Museum of Art

-Red Star’s series has been exhibited in museums throughout this country, including The Baltimore Art Museum with the 2024 exhibition, “Preoccupied, Indigenizing the Museum” exposed and demystified colonial influences on Indigenous people from the 19th century to the present.
-In the exhibition catalog, Leila Grothe, the museum’s Associate Curator of Contemporary Art, wrote, “Projects like ‘Preoccupied’ may help broaden awareness of the vital contributions to our collective past, present, and future generated by individuals influenced by their personal Native experience.”
-Dale Turner, Curator of Indigenous Art at the Brooklyn Museum, added, “By curating historic and contemporary Native art, I hope to both honor my ancestors and offer a Native vision of the future.”
-She also wrote, “It challenges all museums to interrogate their colonial roots and make space for new ways of thinking, learning, and being.”
+Red Star’s series has been exhibited in museums throughout this country, including at The Baltimore Art Museum in Preoccupied, Indigenizing the Museum (2024).
+The show exposed and demystified colonial influences on Indigenous people from the 19th century to the present.
+In the exhibition catalog, Leila Grothe, Associate Curator of Contemporary Art, wrote, “Projects like ‘Preoccupied’ may help broaden awareness of the vital contributions to our collective past, present, and future generated by individuals influenced by their personal Native experience.”
+Dale Turner, Curator of Indigenous Art, Brooklyn Museum, also wrote, “By curating historic and contemporary Native art, I hope to both honor my ancestors and offer a Native vision of the future…It challenges all museums to interrogate their colonial roots and make space for new ways of thinking, learning, and being.”

 Kent Monkman (Fisher River Band Cree), “The Scream,” 2017, acrylic on canvas.
 Courtesy of the Denver Art Museum. © Kent Monkman

-Artwork by Canadian Kent Monkman (Fisher River Cree Nation) has been prominently displayed at the Denver Art Museum.
-His 11-foot-wide acrylic painting "The Scream” (2017) dramatically illustrates the Royal Canadian Mounted Police and priests and nuns from 100 years ago, abducting Indigenous children from their parents to send them to the Indian boarding schools that President Biden referred to.
-The painting is a powerful statement about the diaspora of Native Americans through colonization, trauma, and loss.
+Artwork by Canadian Kent Monkman (Fisher River Cree Nation) is prominently displayed at the Denver Art Museum.
+His 11-foot-wide acrylic painting The Scream (2017) dramatically illustrates the Royal Canadian Mounted Police, priests and nuns from 100 years ago, abducting Indigenous children from their parents to send them to Indian boarding schools.
+The painting is a powerful statement about the diaspora of Native Americans through colonization, trauma and loss.
+Another dramatic artwork at DAM is Rose Simpson’s (Santa Clara Pueblo) mixed media Warrior (2012), a life-size sculpture of a woman expressing energy, self-actualization and empowerment to deal with life’s challenges.

 Rose Simpson, (Santa Clara Pueblo), “Warrior,” 2012, clay and mixed media.
 Courtesy of the Denver Art Museum. © Rose B. Simpson

-At the Autry Museum of the American West in Los Angeles, “Future Imaginaries: Indigenous Art, Fashion, Technology,” through June 2026, addresses Native art with an adventurous approach.
-The massive exhibition, according to the catalogue, “explores the role of Indigenous Futurisms, a wide-ranging and fast-growing movement in Indigenous literature, visual art, and other media that draws on worlds past to imagine worlds to come.”
-Time travel and cosmic phenomena have been employed as tactics in modern Indigenous art for decades as a means of interrogating colonization, environmental degradation, and stereotypes.
+At the Autry Museum of the American West, Los Angeles, “Future Imaginaries: Indigenous Art, Fashion, Technology (through June 21, 2026) addresses Native art with an adventurous approach.
+The massive exhibition, “explores the role of Indigenous Futurisms, a wide-ranging and fast-growing movement in Indigenous literature, visual art, and other media that draws on worlds past to imagine worlds to come,” according to the catalogue.
+Time travel and cosmic phenomena have been employed in Indigenous art for decades as a means of addressing colonization, environmental degradation and stereotypes.

-Red Star again appears here with her installation, “Stirs Up the Dust” (2011), of a female mannequin clad in a powwow dance costume.
-Adorned with candy-colored streamers, an elaborate bustle and a conceptual headpiece, the artist places her cosmic dancer in a Martian landscape, projecting the artwork into the future and outer space.
+Red Star appears here with her installation, Stirs Up the Dust (2011), of a female mannequin clad in a powwow dance costume.
+Adorned with candy-colored streamers, an elaborate bustle and a conceptual headpiece, the artist places her cosmic dancer in a Martian landscape.

 Virgil Ortiz (Cochiti Pueblo), “Recon Watchmen,” 2022, ceramic, video, and vinyl (artist's proposal for his installation at the Autry Museum)

-“ReVOlt 1680/2180: Sirens & Sikas” by Cochiti Pueblo artist Virgil Ortiz is the most dramatic of several videos on display.
-The sci-fi style film depicts the 1680 Native Pueblo Revolt, which was a response to Spanish colonizers ravaging the landscape and decimating the Pueblo population.
-The historic uprising expelled the colonizers and freed the Natives for 12 years until 1692, when the Spanish returned and stole the lands again.
-The video, recasting that demoralizing history, engages time travelers from 2180 to return to 1680 in order to aid and record their ancestors’ culture.
-Accompanied by Native chanting combined with electronic music, the video brings us into a futuristic world of healing and creativity.
+ReVOlt 1680/2180: Sirens & Sikas by Cochiti Pueblo artist Virgil Ortiz is the most dramatic of several videos on display in Future Imaginaries.
+The sci-fi style film depicts the 1680 Native Pueblo Revolt, a response to the Spanish colonizers’ efforts to ravage their landscape and decimate their population.
+The historic Pueblo uprising expelled the colonizers and freed the Natives until 1692, when the Spanish returned and stole the lands again.
+The video, recasting that demoralizing history, engages time travelers from 2180 to return to 1680, to aid and record their ancestors’ culture.
+Accompanied by Native chanting combined with electronic music, the video brings viewers into a futuristic world of healing and creativity.